"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - Have had a serious allergic reaction in the past, or have a disease affecting your immune system called an

-diabetesunless it is very well controlled by your diet
+diabetesunless it is very well controlled by your diet, insulinor other types of medicines for diabetes

 - Have an infection or another medical condition that the trial doctors think could affect you taking part